UN: By month's end, India population to be world's largest

 But India's economy is still far behind China's.
 In 1970, the two countries had nearly equal per capita incomes, but today China’s gross domestic product is $12,556 per person, compared to India’s $2,256, according to 2021 World Bank data.

-The country's vast population also means that many challenges play out on a huge scale, whether it's grappling with the growing threat of climate change, disparities between its urban and rural populations, a shrinking number of women in the workforce, or a widening religious divide.
+India's vast population also means that many challenges play out on a huge scale, whether it's grappling with the growing threat of climate change, disparities between its urban and rural populations, a shrinking number of women in the workforce or a widening religious divide.

 “For this century to belong to India, it must make the most of its demographic advantage,” said Brahma Chellaney, a professor of strategic affairs at the Centre for Policy Research.
 “China’s demographic crisis is timely for India’s growth — but only if it can find enough good quality employment for its teeming youth.”